Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 **Write back cache:** First, the write is written in the cache.
 The moment write in the cache succeeds, you return success to the client.
 Data is then synced to the database asynchronously (without blocking current ongoing request)..
 The method is preferred where you don't care about the data loss immediately, like in an analytic system where exact data in the DB doesn't matter, and analytical trends analysis won't be affected if we lose data or two.
 It is inconsistent, but it will give very high throughput and very low latency.

+* __very low latency due to lesser network hops__
+* __high chances of data loss, highly inconsistent__ : if cache goes down before updating DB, there is a chance of permanent data loss.

-**Write around cache:** Here, the writes are done directly in the database, and the cache might be out of sync with the database.
+**Write around cache:** Here, the writes are done directly in the database and then it syncs up with cache periodically. the cache might be out of sync with the database.
 Hence we can use TTL or any similar mechanism to fetch the data from the database to cache to sync with it.

+* __This is similar to TTL, cache and DB will be out of sync for some period__

+* In all mechanisms read operations happens first from cache.

 ---
 title: Cache eviction.
 description: Discussing the cache eviction as a possible solution for the second problem of how to add entries if the cache is full.
 duration: 300
 card_type: cue_card
 ---

 Now let’s talk about the second question: How can you add entries if the cache is full?